 The cognitive complexity metric in SonarQube measures how difficult it is to comprehend the code.

-The most essential thing is to apply the rule in such a way that when a piece of code becomes difficult to understand, it emits a code smell.
+The most essential thing is to apply the rule so that when a piece of code becomes difficult to understand, it emits a code smell.
 Change the default setting in the "Cognitive complexity of functions should not be too high" rule in the Quality Profiles section.
 Standard "15" misses everything, but you can go as low as "5".

-The method should be applied as well to the rule "Cyclomatic complexity of functions should not be too high."
+The method should also be applied to the rule "Cyclomatic complexity of functions should not be too high."
 This measure indicates how many unit tests you'll need to cover all of the code.

 Should we do unit testing?
 Isn't it expensive?